graeter-group/grappa/README.md

 ### GPU mode

-For training grappa models, neither OpenMM nor Kimmdy ar needed, only an environment with a working installation of [PyTorch](https://pytorch.org/) and [DGL](https://www.dgl.ai/) for the cuda version of choice.
+For training Grappa models, neither OpenMM nor Kimmdy ar needed, only an environment with a working installation of [PyTorch](https://pytorch.org/) and [DGL](https://www.dgl.ai/) for the cuda version of choice.
+Note that installing Grappa in GPU mode is only recommended if training a model is intended.
 Instructions for installing dgl with cuda can be found at `installation/README.md`.
 In this environment, Grappa can be installed by

 ```{bash}